MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 - Using the expertise of Microsoft's malware research team for adding signatures.
 - Using best practices that MDAV already applies for adding other signatures.

 There may be a performance impact on the web application because AMSI scanning uses CPU resources.
 There's no distinct performance impact observed from AMSI scanning when tested with MDAV and no changes to be made to the existing documented SharePoint Server antivirus exclusions.
 Each antivirus provider develops their own definitions that utilize AMSI technology.
 Therefore, your level of protection remains dependent on how quickly your specific solution can be updated to detect the latest threats.

-**Microsoft Windows Defender version via the command line**
+**Microsoft Defender version via the command line**

 > [!NOTE]
-> If you are using Microsoft Windows Defender, you can use the command line and ensure to update the signatures with the latest version.
+> If you are using Microsoft Defender, you can use the command line and ensure to update the signatures with the latest version.

-1. Launch `Command Prompt` as an Administration.
+1. Launch `Command Prompt` as an Administrator.
-2. Navigate to `C:\ProgramData\Microsoft\Windows Defender\Platform\<antimalware platform version>`.
+2. Navigate to `%ProgramData%\Microsoft\Windows Defender\Platform\<antimalware platform version>`.
 3. Run `mpcmdrun.exe -SignatureUpdate`.

 This will determine your current engine version, check for updated definitions, and report.